OpenFreeEnergy/openfe/docs/index.rst

 including an introduction to the OpenFE Showcase and installation instructions.
-For a more in-depth understanding, the Tutorials illustrate the application of the package, while the User Guide describe the theoretical framework and structure of the package.
+For a more in-depth understanding, the Tutorials illustrate the application of the package, while the User Guide describes the theoretical framework and structure of the package.
 The Cookbook supplies snippets of code for various minor tasks, and lastly, the API Reference provides a direct technical explanation of our code.